“Day to day the stock market is a fashion, but over a period of time it is owning a business.”

 Hodges Small Cap Fund (HDPSX)

-The Hodges Small Cap Fund remains well diversified across industrials, transportation, financial services, technology, and consumer-related names, which we expect could contribute to the Fund's long-term performance.
-The Fund has recently taken profits in several stocks that appeared fairly valued relative to their underlying fundamentals, and established several new positions in stocks that we view as having an attractive risk/reward profile.
-The total number of stocks held in the Fund at the end of the recent quarter was 48 compared to 47 at the beginning of the quarter.
-The top ten holdings at the end of the quarter represented 41% of the Fund's holdings and included Texas Pacific Land Trust (TPL), Encore Wire (WIRE), Nutanix, Inc. (NTNX), Eagle Materials Inc. (EXP), United States Steel (X), RSP Permian (RSPP), Legacy Texas Financial Group (LTXB), Hilltop Holdings Inc. (HTH), American Eagle Outfitters (AEO), and Spirit Airlines (SAVE).
+The Hodges Small Cap Fund remains well diversified across industrials, transportation, financial services, technology, and consumer-related names, which we believe can contribute to the Fund's long-term performance.
+The Fund has recently taken profits in several stocks that appeared fairly valued relative to their underlying fundamentals and established several new positions that we view as having an attractive risk/reward profile.
+The total number of stocks held in the Fund at the end of the recent quarter was 54 compared to 50 at the beginning of the quarter.
+The top ten holdings at the end of the quarter represented 33.52% of the Fund's holdings and included Texas Pacific Land Trust (TPL) Brunswick Corp.
+(BC), Commercial Metals Co.
+(CMC), Eagle Materials Inc. (EXP), Exact Sciences Corp.
+(EXAS), Healthequity Inc. (HQY), Legacy Texas Financial Group (LTXB), Ollies Bargain Outlet Holdings Inc. (OLLI), Texas Pacific Land Trust (TPL), U.S. Concrete Inc. (USCR), WPX Energy (WPX).

 Hodges Small Cap Fund vs Russell 2000